JadonBelair/constant/README.md

     bind x
 end

+// procedures
+proc hello do
+    "Hello from a procedure" print end

 // variables
 bind x // consumes and binds the top value on stack to x x // pushes the value bound to x to the stack, x does not change